gcovwith GCC Optimization

 gcov to help optimize your code, you must

-first compile your program with two special GCC options:
+first compile your program with a special GCC option

 other GCC options; but if you want to prove that every single line